Subscribe To This Site

 Gently lower the plant into the hole and check that it has enough room for all the roots.
 If possible, spread the roots out a little to help them find their way into the soil.

 Add a good mulch around the base of the plant to help feed the plant and to help keep the moisture in the soil for the plant.
-Well rotted compost is the simplest option but you can use other things such as bark chippings or old newspapers.
-Even pebbles used as a mulch will help reduce evaporation in a dry climates.
+Well rotted compost is the simplest option but you can use other things such as bark chippings, leaf mold, or old newspapers.
+Even pebbles used as a mulch will help reduce evaporation in a dry climate.

 How to grow rosemary: